20min Teriyaki Chicken Recipe – Thermomix

 - 40 g brown sugar

-- 600 g chicken thigh fillets Cut into strips 1-2cm wide
+- 600 g chicken thigh fillets Cut into strips 2cm wide pieces (thicker is better)

 - 4 tsp cornflour